SoftwareAG/sagdevops-templates/templates/sag-msc-server/README.md

 ## Provisioning of new server instance

-Consult [Applying template using Command Central CLI](https://github.com/SoftwareAG/sagdevops-templates/wiki/Using-default-templates#applying-template-using-command-central-cli) for additional information about applying templates.
+For information about applying templates, see [Applying template using Command Central CLI](https://github.com/SoftwareAG/sagdevops-templates/wiki/Using-default-templates#applying-template-using-command-central-cli).

-Provision `default` instance of MicroService Runtime 10.1 with all latest fixes, using license key alias `MSC_LIC`, listening on default ports 5555, 9999 and 8094 (jmx), with 512mb of memory, into managed installation node alias `dev1`:
+To provision a `default` instance of Microservices Runtime 10.1 with all latest fixes, using license key alias `MSC_LIC`, listening on default ports 5555, 9999 and 8094 (jmx), with 512mb of memory on a managed installation node alias `dev1`:

 ```bash
 sagcc exec templates composite apply sag-msc-server nodes=dev1 \